 Each den has a handbook that explains the “achievements” required for each rank.
 Pack 230 provides these books.

 Most achievements will be done through the den.
 Dens often do activities just for fun, but most activities are focused on finishing an achievement.
-You can also view achievements required for each rank online at meritbadge.org, a scouting “Wikipedia.”
+You can also view achievements required for each rank online at http://meritbadge.org, a scouting “Wikipedia.”
 Just search for the name of the den (e.g, Tiger).

 Cub Scout Achievements At Home